preetisawant/runtimes/common/app_mng.md

 **Important:** The *debug* utility starts *proxy*.

 The *debug* utility can be used in conjunction with *noproxy*.
-To use debug with *noproxy*, first establish port forwarding using the `cf ssh` command.
+To use debug with *noproxy*, first establish port forwarding using the `ibmcloud cf ssh` command.

-The following code snippet shows an example of the `cf ssh` command format:
+The following code snippet shows an example of the `ibmcloud cf ssh` command format:

 ```
-cf ssh -N -T -L 7777:127.0.0.1:7777 <appName>
+ibmcloud cf ssh -N -T -L 7777:127.0.0.1:7777 <appName>
 ```
 {: codeblock}